setrar/Business/FinancialStatements/Speech0.md

 Thank you for joining today's financial overview.
 Let’s delve into our latest quarterly figures and key financial indicators that highlight our strategic trajectory and operational efficiency.

 Firstly, our retained earnings the last quarters have shown a robust increase, reflecting our solid profitability and prudent financial management.
 We retained up to 30 million, supporting our strategic investments and growth initiatives.
 Dividends paid out these quarters amounted to a close 2 million, maintaining a rewarding yield for our shareholders.
-Additionally, our supplier credits have increased, which was due to avoiding use of credits and managing cash between regions.
+Additionally, our supplier credits have increased, which was due to avoid the use of credits and juggling with cash flow transfer between regions.

 <img src=images/Key-Financial-Figures.png width='40%' height='40%' > </img>